dwanev/new_zealand_possum_hot_keyword_recognition/README.md

 Richard Sterry          17115509     filip.svoboda.17@ucl.ac.uk \
 Filip Svoboda           17044637     filip.svoboda.17@ucl.ac.uk \
 Hadrien de Vaucleroy    13034248     hadrien.vaucleroy.17@ucl.ac.uk

+This project was developed to test the feasibility of detection New Zealand possums by their calls against the backgroud noise of other animals (Cate, Dogs, NZ Bird life).
+This is important as once an area is believed to be clears it must be monitored.
+There is also the problem of locating the last few individuals in sometimes very dense remote bush.
+This means detection at distance is very important and useful.

 **To train a model and save it to disk use:**